Progressive Fusion for Multimodal Integration: Experiments

 \subsection{Multimedia Classification}

 \textbf{Datasets.} We first evaluate our proposed design changes on AV-MNIST \citep{vielzeuf2018centralnet}, a popular benchmark dataset used for multimodal fusion \citep{perez2019mfas,joze2020mmtm}.
 It is an audio-visual dataset for a digit classification task.
 The data is prepared by pairing human utterances of digits obtained from FSDD dataset \footnote{\url{https://www.tensorflow.org/datasets/catalog/spoken_digit}} with images of written digits from MNIST.
 This dataset has 55K training, 5K validation, and 10K testing examples.
 To prepare the dataset we use the processing stack of \citet{cassell20mfas}.
-The preprocessing involves adding corruption to both modalities, so that no single modality is enough by itself for the task \citep{vielzeuf2018centralnet}.
+The preprocessing involves adding corruption to both modalities, so that no single modality is sufficient \citep{vielzeuf2018centralnet}.

 \textbf{Models.} \textbf{LF} is the baseline late fusion architecture used in \citet{vielzeuf2018centralnet}. \textbf{MFAS} is the architecture search based model used by \citet{perez2019mfas}.
 It is the current SOTA on AV-MNIST.
 The exact architecture is presented in the Appendix \ref{apx:mfas_avmnist}.
 We use the model obtained by search and add the backward connections. \textbf{LFN} is the low rank tensor fusion approach \citep{zadeh2017tensor} adapted to this dataset, while \textbf{MFM} refers to the factorization method of \citet{tsai2019multimodallearning} for learning multimodal representation. \textbf{GB} and \textbf{Refnet} are the gradient blending and refiner network based approaches of \citet{wang2020makes} and \citet{sankaran2021multimodal} respectively. \textbf{MBT} is the multimodal transformer model of \citet{nagrani2021attention}.
 Similar to existing work \citep{vielzeuf2018centralnet, liang2021multibench} our experiments used the aforementioned fusion designs with unimodal LeNet style feature generators, except for MBT which uses transformers.